usysrc/obs/README.md

 ## Installation
 Needs golang 1.23+ installed.

-To use jenv, you need to have Go installed on your system.
+To use obs, you need to have Go installed on your system.
 If you haven't installed Go, you can download it from the official Go website: https://golang.org/dl/

-Once you have Go installed, you can install jenv using the following command:
+Once you have Go installed, you can install obs using the following command:

 ```bash
 go install github.com/usysrc/obs